0xPolygon/polygon-docs/docs/cdk/architecture/unified-bridge-api.md

 The API is built using the [chain indexer framework](../../tools/chain-indexer-framework/overview.md).

-The Unified Bridge API indexes data from Polygon's public chains PoS and zkEVM, Ethereum mainnet and testnets.
+The Unified Bridge API indexes data from Polygon PoS, Polygon zkEVM, Ethereum mainnet and testnets.
 The service also indexes CDK chains.

 ## Architecture